Preprint

 Previous formulations of the LCP theory emphasized the contribution of common neighbor nodes complemented by the interactions among them, termed internal local-community links (iLCL).
 This was a limitation, as shown by Cannistraci [14], who demonstrated that the local isolation of common neighbors, minimizing their interactions external to the local community (external local-community links, eLCL), is equally important to carve the LCP architecture.
 This minimization forms a topological energy barrier that confines information processing within the community.

-Here, we introduce the Cannistraci-Hebb (CH) rule, a revised mathematical formalization of the LCP theory.
-It represents any rule that explicitly incorporates the minimization of eLCL, which is the necessary condition for being a CH rule.
+Here, we introduce the Cannistraci-Hebb (CH) theory, a revised mathematical formalization of the LCP theory.
+The Cannistraci-Hebb (CH) theory provides a topological formulation of Hebbian learning, grounded on two pillars: (1) the minimization of external links (eLCL) within local communities, and (2) the path-based definition of local communities that capture homophilic (similarity-driven) interactions via paths of length 2 and synergetic (diversity-driven) interactions via paths of length 3.
+For any network automata rule, the necessary condition to be a CH rule is that explicitly incorporates the minimization of eLCL.
 We define Cannistraci-Hebb network automata on paths of length n as any network automaton in which the function f ( z 1 , , z n 1 ) follows the CH rule.

 The first CH model, introduced by Cannistraci et al. [3] and originally named Cannistraci-Resource-Allocation (CRA), is renamed here as CH1.
 Its formula for L 2 is: